 Technical publications are used to demonstrate research in a particular field.
 Why do people bother?

-Two reasons: peer review to validate findings and increasing the overall knowledge of the global scientific community.
+-Increasing the overall knowledge of the global scientific community.

 Whenever a study or survey results in discovering facts which were not previously known to be true, the study must be reproduced to validate the findings.
 Studies should be reproducible in a manner that always prevents bias from creeping in.
 The typical standard for this is that all experiments are to be double-blind and placebo controlled whenever possible.

 Double-blind experiments require that neither the experimenter nor the subject of experimentation is influenced by any biasing throughout the experiment.
 This often requires that the experimenter is unaware of the distribution of the control group.
 While this may not always be required in most types of engineering, it is especially important in the medical field.
 Human biasing and subjective measurements may cloud study results and lead to erroneously reported findings.
 These erroneous results may not be caught until the paper is submitted for peer review.
 As a result, the entire study will be considered flawed and the paper, if published, may be retracted.

 Placebo-controlled studies are studies that utilize a control group to compare the test group with.
 The control group is maintained unaware of their status as the control group.
 This prevents any subjective bias from creeping into studies.
 Additionally, it ensures that unexpected environmental influences may be generally accounted for across the control and test groups.